 Note, however, that in general the USB device will auto-unmount after each file has been copied, so you will need to repeat the procedure for each of the above two files.

-On most Linux systems, the Raspberry Pi Pico will be mounted at /run/media/\${USER}/RPI-RP2 and the Raspberry Pi Pico 2 will be mounted at /run/media/\${USER}/RP2350.
+On most Linux systems, the Raspberry Pico will be mounted at /run/media/\${USER}/RPI-RP2.

-On macOS system, the Raspberry Pi Pico will be mounted at /Volumes/RPI-RP2 and the Raspberry Pi Pico 2 will be mounted at /Volumes/RP2350.
+On macOS system, the Raspberry Pico will be mounted at /Volumes/RPI-RP2.

 Power on Raspberry Pico with BOOTSEL button pressed